Replace with: <ins class="adsbygoogle"...>

 Is passive voice always wrong?

-No. Passive voice is appropriate when the actor is unknown ("The window was broken overnight"), when you want to emphasise the action rather than the actor ("The vaccine was developed in 2020"), or in scientific writing where impersonality is conventional.
-The goal is intentional use, not elimination.
+No — passive voice is a legitimate grammatical construction with important uses.
+It is appropriate when the actor is unknown or irrelevant ("The window was broken"), when you want to emphasise the receiver of an action rather than the actor ("The vaccine was developed in 2020"), or in scientific writing where impersonality is a disciplinary convention.
+The goal is intentional, deliberate use of passive voice — not wholesale elimination.
+A piece with 20% passive voice that uses it purposefully is better writing than one with 5% that avoided it without thought.

 How does the detector identify passive voice?

-The tool scans for the classic passive construction: a form of the verb "to be" (is, are, was, were, been, being, be) followed by a past participle (typically ending in -ed, -en, -d, -t, -n).
+The tool scans for the classic passive construction: a form of the verb "to be" (is, are, was, were, been, being, be, am) followed by a past participle (typically ending in -ed, -en, -d, -t, or -n, plus common irregular forms).
+It handles common adverbs that appear between the auxiliary verb and participle, such as "was not written" or "has been recently published."
 It catches the large majority of passive constructions in standard English prose.
+Some edge cases — particularly complex nested constructions — may be missed or misidentified.

 How do I convert passive to active voice?